Category nine – Best individual contribution to rehabilitation and return to work

 |Entry criteria|| Use these questions to help write your response|

 (Handy hint - they correspond to each judging criteria)

-What impact did the initiative/strategy have on staff, management and other stakeholders (consider cost effectiveness, productivity, efficiencies, customer service, knowledge, outcomes etc.)
+What impact did the initiative/strategy have on staff, management and other stakeholders (consider cost effectiveness, productivity, efficiencies, customer service, knowledge, outcomes etc.)?

 How has the success of the initiative been measured and continually improved?
 Provide evidence of success (e.g. testimonials, data, customer/staff feedback, reports etc.).

-Do you offer education, mentoring or coaching for your employer and colleagues regarding rehabilitation and return to work?
+Does the nominee offer education, mentoring or coaching for your employer and colleagues regarding rehabilitation and return to work?

-Do you report or produce other publications on rehabilitation and return to work practices or outcomes?
+Does the nominee report or produce other publications on rehabilitation and return to work practices or outcomes?

-Do you share success stories on rehabilitation and return to work outcomes?
+Does the nominee share success stories on rehabilitation and return to work outcomes?